gideonibemerejr/js-for-designers/README.md

 ## Projects

-### What What Was Learned
+### Learning Objectives

-Overall I learned these six ideas:
+During the course I learned:

 - New context for how modern Javascript (ES6+) can work, from variables and strings to arrays and objects
 - Working with smooth animation, transitions, and delays to make web designs look better